The Language of Cemetery Headstones: Decoding the Symbols

 Lily: Associated with purity and resurrection, the lily is often found on the graves of women.

-Poppy: Symbolizes eternal sleep and peace, often seen on soldiers’ graves.
+Poppy: Symbolizes eternal sleep and peace, often seen on soldiers’ graves. - Trees

 Trees are another powerful symbol of life, growth, and endurance.
 They can also represent the connection between heaven and earth: